 Biostatisticians are usually employed in local and state health departments, federal or state agencies, private industry, and research.

-While the Bureau of Labor Statistics does not specifically collect employment information on biostatisticians, there is a positive outlook with greater advancement opportunities and a growth rate of 34% from 2014 to 2024.
+While the Bureau of Labor Statistics does not specifically collect employment information on biostatisticians, there is a positive outlook with greater advancement opportunities and projected to grow 33 percent from 2020 to 2030, much faster than the average for all occupations.

 Biostatisticians receive their education through academic programs at colleges or universities.
 Biostatisticians must earn at least a bachelor’s degree, and most academic programs require a master’s or doctoral degree.